Firebase + Create React App

 }

-Now the React development server will know what to do with that request.
-This approach works fine but if you plan to add more functions in the future, a more scalable solution might look something like this:
+This approach works, but if you plan to add more functions, a scalable version might look like this:

 "proxy": {